markgbeckett/jupiter_ace/centipede/README.md

 For Centipede and using the breakpoints based on `OUT` instructions, I quickly found instructions that communicate with the Soundbox at addresses 3CF4h (`OUT A,(FDh)`) and 3CF8h (`OUT A,(FFh)`).
 The breakpoint was also tripped by the same instructions at 4A7Eh, 4A81h,  4A8Ah, and 4A8Fh, so I was reasonably confident I understood how the programmer interacted with the Soundbox.

 Next, I searched (again using the EightyOne Debugger) for other candidate instructions, represented by the byte sequence D3h, FDh or D3h, FFh.
-This identified a number of candidates, at address 4A77h and 4A7A, plus repeats of the previously identified instructions at 30F4h, 30F8h, 34F0h, 34F8h, 38F0h, and 38F8h (iniitally, I did not remember that user memory on the Ace in the interval 3C00h--3FFFh is mirrored to 3000h-33FFh, 3400h--37FFh, 3800h--3BFFh, an I was confused by t the multiple copies of apparently the same code).
+This identified a number of candidates, at address 4A77h and 4A7A, plus repeats of the previously identified instructions at 30F4h, 30F8h, 34F0h, 34F8h, 38F0h, and 38F8h (iniitally, I did not remember that user memory on the Ace in the interval 3C00h--3FFFh is mirrored to 3000h-33FFh, 3400h--37FFh, 3800h--3BFFh, and I was confused by t the multiple copies of apparently the same code).

 I was fairly confident that the additional candidates were indeed interactions with the sound card though, noting it could be data that coincidentally has the same byte pattern, I deleted the original breakpoints (looking for `OUT`) and replaced them with breakpoints that stopped if code is executed at the candidate addresses.
 Then, I began playing the game again though, having set more targetted breakpoints, the action was not stopped by the previously identified instructions.
 Soon enough the emulator tripped over each candidate address, so I had my list of instructions to be changed: `3CF4h`, `3CF8h`, `4A77h`, `4A7Ah`, `4A7Eh`, `4A81h`, `4A8Ah`, and `4A8Fh` (noting, in each case, whether the instruction accessed the Register port or the Data port).